 electronic, mechanical, or other technological collection techniques or

-other form of information technology, e.g., permitting electronic
+other forms of information technology, e.g., permitting electronic

 submission of responses.